 Here are a two programs I have worked with and highly recommend.

 My TOP pick is Canva.
 I use this program daily for a lot of my design work for my customers and to create images and banners for this and my other blogs.
 I chose this as my top pick because it has a FREE option.

 There is FREE version or PRO version.
 I use the PRO version because it has dozens of fabulous extras.
 Canva is relatively easy to use … has tons of royalty-free images you can use for free and has tons of documentation and tutorials created by Canva’s staff and by diehard fans.

-The FREE version gives you hundreds of templates you can use.
+Why use generic book covers when Canva’s FREE version gives you hundreds of templates you can use.
 Some of them are so-so, others are amazing.
 When you figure out how to use the program you can switch around the templates to produce an incredible book cover that you can be proud of.

 Please NOTE: Many of the cover generator programs ONLY create e-book covers.
 Creating a paperback cover is a more complicated process.